ALPECS/ai-automation-testing/README.md

-# Calculus Problem Tester using OpenRouter
+# Calculus Problem AI Tester and Results Dashboard

-This Streamlit application tests an AI model's ability to solve calculus problems presented as images.
-It uses OpenRouter to interact with a specified AI model (e.g., GPT-4o) and SymPy for evaluating the correctness of the solutions.
+This project provides tools to test an AI model's ability to solve calculus problems presented as images and to visualize the aggregated test results using a Dash dashboard.
+It uses OpenRouter to interact with specified AI models and SymPy for evaluating the correctness of mathematical solutions.

 ## Features

-*   **Streamlit UI**: Provides a user-friendly interface to initiate test runs, view live logs, and see results.
+*   **AI Model Testing (`ai_testing_pydantic.py` - inferred name):**
-*   **Problem Loading**: Loads calculus problems from a `problems.csv` file.
-Each entry includes an image name, input features, context features, and the correct answer.
+    *   Loads calculus problems from a `problems.csv` file (image name, features, correct answer).
-*   **Image Processing**: Sends images of calculus problems (stored in the `calculus_problems/` directory) to an AI model.
+    *   Sends images from `calculus_problems/` to an AI model via OpenRouter.
-*   **AI Interaction**: Leverages OpenRouter to communicate with various AI models.
-*   **Response Evaluation**:
-    *   Extracts the final answer from the AI's response.
-    *   Compares the AI's answer with the correct answer using either:
+    *   Extracts and evaluates the AI's final answer against the correct answer (string comparison or SymPy-based mathematical equivalence).
-        *   Simple string comparison.
-        *   Mathematical equivalence checking via SymPy.
-*   **Results Logging**: Saves detailed results of each test run (including the problem, AI's answer, and evaluation) to a CSV file (`results_openrouter.csv`).
+    *   Saves detailed results to `aggregated_results_pydantic.csv`.
+*   **Results Analysis Dashboard (`dashboard.py`):**
+    *   Provides a web-based interface built with Dash and Plotly.
+    *   Displays overall statistics: total unique problems, total models evaluated.
+    *   Shows per-model performance at a glance: problems attempted, total runs, accuracy.
+    *   Visualizes overall evaluation outcome distribution by model using bar charts (showing counts and percentages).
+    *   Offers per-problem analysis with evaluation outcomes by model (bar charts with counts and percentages).
+    *   Uses Bootstrap for a clean and responsive layout.
-*   **Downloadable Results**: Allows users to download the results CSV directly from the Streamlit interface.
+*   **Downloadable Results**: The underlying testing script likely allows for results to be saved, and the dashboard reads from this generated CSV.

 ## Project Structure

 ```
 .
 ├── .gitignore
+├── ai_testing_pydantic.py      # Core script for testing logic & generating aggregated_results_pydantic.csv (inferred name)
-├── app.py                      # Main Streamlit application
+├── dashboard.py                # Dash application for visualizing aggregated results
 ├── calculus_problems/          # Directory containing problem images
 │   └── image.png
-├── chatgpt_testing.py          # Core script for testing logic
 ├── problems.csv                # CSV file defining the problems and answers
 ├── requirements.txt            # Python dependencies
-├── results_openrouter.csv      # Output CSV for test results (created after a run)
+├── aggregated_results_pydantic.csv # Output CSV from ai_testing_pydantic.py, input for dashboard.py (created after a run)
 └── README.md                   # This file
 ```
+*(Note: Older files like `app.py` (Streamlit) and `chatgpt_testing.py` might exist in the repository but this README focuses on the `ai_testing_pydantic.py` and `dashboard.py` workflow).*

 ## How it Works